Convergent Hahn Series and Tropical Geometry of Higher Rank: Rank two tropical convexity

 \section{Rank two tropical convexity}

-Now we switch back to Puiseux series with real coefficients.
-We start out with a closer look at the ordering on $\puiseux{\RR}{(t,u)^*}$, which is induced by the lexicographic ordering of the exponents.
-The map

-is a rank two valuation.
-It sends a convergent generalised Puiseux series $\gamma(t,u)$ to its smallest exponent vector.
-The restriction to positive series is an order reversing homomorphism of ordered semirings onto $\TT_2$, which is equipped with the lexicographic ordering; cf.\ \eqref{eq:diagram}.
+Now we switch back to formal Hahn series with real coefficients.
+The map $ \val_2 : \hahnseries{\RR}{t,u}\setminus\{0\} \to \TT_2 $ is a rank two valuation which is surjective.
+It sends an element $\gamma(t,u)$ of $\hahnseries{\RR}{t,u}$ to its smallest exponent vector.
+The restriction to positive series is an order reversing homomorphism of ordered semirings onto $\TT_2$, which is equipped with the lexicographic ordering; cf.\ \eqref{eq:frac+diagram}.
 For instance, we have the following strict inequalities

 of positive monomials, and these are equivalent to the reverse inequalities

 of the exponents.
 An example involving more general series, which are not necessarily positive, is

 It is useful to extend $\TT_2$ by the additional element $\bm\infty$ which is neutral with respect to the tropical addition $\min$, absorbing with respect to the tropical multiplication $+$ and larger than any element in $\TT_2$.
 By letting $\val_2(0)=\bm\infty$ this yields an extension of the rank two valuation map.
 This is continuous with respect to the respective order topologies.
 Recall that the order topology on $\TT_2$, which agrees with $\RR^2$ as a set, is finer than the Euclidean topology.